rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

 ## What is the WG-prioritization?

+The Prioritization WG is a compiler working group dedicated to handling the most important bugs found in `rustc`, to ensure that they are resolved.
 We do triaging on the Github rust lang issue tracker, mainly deciding if bugs are critical (potential release blockers) and prepare the weekly agenda for the Compiler Team with the most pressing issues to be taken care of.

 Here is a bit more [comprehensive description][wg-prio].
 How we work is detailed [on the Rust Forge](https://forge.rust-lang.org/compiler/prioritization.html).